 PLEASE NOTE: All submitted programs will be checked using online tools for similarity in design and documentation.
 Remember, all programming work MUST be your own work.
 It should not be somebody else's design or a team-work effort.
 Students submitting programs that are identical or nearly identical in syntactic and algorithmic structure will receive zero for the assignment and can fail this course immediately without warning.
 DON'T DO IT!

-There will two 60-minute midterm and one 150-minute final in this class.
+There will one 60-minute midterm and one 150-minute final in this class.
 All exams are mandatory.
 Students must arrive on time for each exam; students arriving late will be given the remaining time only to complete the exam.
 All exam answers must be written in ink without using "White Out".
 Students should bring their SBU ID to each exam for verification of enrollment in the course.

 Makeup exams are NOT ALLOWED.

 PLEASE NOTE: Cheating of any kind is not tolerated during exams.
 Any student caught cheating (giving or receiving unauthorized assistance during an exam) will fail this course immediately and will face disciplinary action by the University.
 No warning is given.
 DON'T DO IT!

 Your course grade is made up of the following items.

 - 7 Programming Assignments (3.5% each) = 24.5%

 A 94-100, A- 90-93, B+ 87-89, B 83-86, B- 80-82, C+ 77-79, C 73-76, C- 70-72, D+ 67-69, D 63-66, F 0-62